 If you are concerned about the quality of the air you inhale, you should search “what is an air scrubber”… Wait!
 You don’t need to look anywhere else!
-Read this article from Linquip and you’ll know how air scrubber can change your life and improve your health!
+Read this article from Linquip and you’ll know how an air scrubber can change your life and improve your health!
 In this article, we will talk about the best air scrubbers, and provide useful information about these amazing systems.

 There are many different devices designed to enhance indoor air quality such as purifiers.
 Air Scrubbers are designed for the same purpose.
 Some of these devices add moisture into the air, some take the moisture out of it, and some remove airborne pollutants such as chemical odors, chemicals, etc. from the air and as a result, provide high-quality air for the place.
-Air Scrubber is a little younger than other similar devices, but many people mistake it with air purifiers.
+Air Scrubber is a little younger than other similar devices, but many people mistake it for air purifier.